Evacuating Robots from a Disk Using Face-to-Face Communication: Evacuation Algorithms

 {\bf Algorithm $\mathcal C (\chi, \phi, \lambda)$} (with a triangular detour).
-The phases of robot $\RB$'s trajectory are: \\ $\star$ \textit{Deployment phase:} Same as in Algorithm $\mathcal B(\chi, \phi)$.
-At time 1, $\RB$ is at point $A$. \\ $\star$ \textit{Pre-detour phase:} Same as in Algorithm $\mathcal B(\chi, \phi)$.
-In additional time $\chi$, $\RB$ is in point $B$. \\ $\star$ \textit{Detour phase:} This phase is further split into three subphases. \\ $\diamond$ \textit{Subphase-1:} Up to additional time $\lambda$, $\RB$ moves along a line segment exactly as in the detour phase of Algorithm $\mathcal B(\chi, \phi)$.
-Let $G$ be the position of the robot at the end of this phase. \\ $\diamond$ \textit{Subphase-2:} Let $C$ be the projection of $G$ onto $AA'$. $\RB$ follows line segment $GC$ till it reaches point $C$. \\ $\diamond$ \textit{Subphase-3 (Recovering phase):} Robot follows line segment $CB$ back to point $B$. \\ $\star$ \textit{Post-detour phase:} Same as in Algorithm $\mathcal B(\chi, \phi)$.
-After additional time $\arccc{EA'}$, $\RB$ reaches point $A'$. \\ At the same time \RA~ follows a trajectory that is the reflection of \RB's trajectory along the line $AA'$.
-If a robot finds the exit, it follows the meeting protocol defined earlier.\\
+The phases of robot $\RB$'s trajectory (unless it is met by $\RA$ to go to the exit) are: \\ $\star$ \textit{Deployment phase:} Same as in Algorithm $\mathcal B(\chi, \phi)$.
+At time 1, $\RB$ is at point~$A$. \\ $\star$ \textit{Pre-detour phase:} Same as in Algorithm $\mathcal B(\chi, \phi)$.
+In additional time $\chi$, $\RB$ is in point~$B$. \\ $\star$ \textit{Detour phase:} This phase is further split into three subphases. \\ $\diamond$ \textit{Subphase-1:} Up to additional time $\lambda$, $\RB$ moves along a line segment exactly as in the detour phase of Algorithm $\mathcal B(\chi, \phi)$.
+Let $G$ be the position of the robot at the end of this phase. \\ $\diamond$ \textit{Subphase-2:} Let $C$ be the projection of $G$ onto $AA'$. $\RB$ follows line segment $GC$ until it reaches point $C$. \\ $\diamond$ \textit{Subphase-3 (Recovering phase):} Robot follows line segment $CB$ back to point $B$. \\ $\star$ \textit{Post-detour phase:} Same as in Algorithm $\mathcal B(\chi, \phi)$.
+After additional time $\arccc{EA'}$, $\RB$ reaches point $A'$. \\ At the same time \RA~ follows a trajectory that is the reflection of \RB's trajectory along the line $AA'$ until it finds the exit.
+The meeting protocol that $\RA$ follows once it finds the exit is the same as for Algorithms $\mathcal A$ and $\mathcal B(\chi, \phi)$.